 - Preheat oven to 350°F.

-- Add honey to milk and microwave or heat in a sauce pan to warm to about 110°F.
+- Add honey to yogurt and water or milk and microwave or heat in a sauce pan to warm to about 110°F.

 - Whisk in the yeast and set aside.

 - In the bowl of your mixer, add all remaining dry ingredients; mix on low to combine, scrape sides and bottom of bowl using a spatula, and mix again.

 - Set mixer to medium-low speed and slowly pour in the oil.
 Mix until the flour is the size of peas.